MI-OSiRIS/puppet-grouper/README.md

 You can run the grouperInstaller to take care of download, patching, database and then use this module to finish the configuration and manage the installation on an ongoing basis.

 It may also be useful to copy your installation and manage different test configs with additional grouper::instance resources.
-Configs defined as grouper::instance so multiple grouper instances can be managed on same host

 The module configures these items:
  - subject API adapter in sources.xml  (only a single LDAP adapter is supported)